mandaarpawar/hello-world/README.md

 # hello-world
 My first repository with GitHub

 Hello World !
-My name is Mandaar.
-I'm new to GitHub.
-Just trying to understand how it works !
-Seems good. :)
+Mandaar here.
+Now I know how Git works.
+Thanks for the help.